Department of Geography and Environmental Studies

 GEO 4380.
 Internship in Geography.

-On-the-job training in a public or private-sector agency.
+This course provides on-the-job training in a public or private-sector agency related to the field of geography.
+Students engage in supervised professional activities that apply geographic knowledge, skills, and methods in organizational settings.
+Experiences may involve spatial analysis, environmental assessment, planning processes, data management, or community engagement, depending on the placement.
+The course integrates practical experience with geographic concepts to support professional development and understanding of workplace practices within geography-related fields.
 Students must apply to the department internship director at least six weeks prior to registering for the internship course.
 This course may be repeated one time for additional internship credit.

 Grade Mode: Standard Letter